ojobabs/Data-Science-Cookbook/nyl-hadoop/Python.md

 # Using Python code on remote server

-### .bash_profile to execute Python code using Anaconda, PySpark and Scala
+### .bash_profile to execute Python code using Anaconda, PySpark and Scala on the remote server

 ```bash
 # .bash_profile